 When puppies the vomiting and diarrhea is something to be dealt with until their stomach gets used to the dietary changes, but if your french bulldog vomits long as an adult is important to find out why and put a solution as there may be other causes or illness.
 It is therefore very important to monitor your frenchie vomiting and if they are very often you take it to the vet to locate the problem and put treatment sooner.

-Vomiting related diseases in the french bulldog
+Vomiting related diseases in dogs

 #1 Canine gastroenteritis